pmuens/awesome-serverless/README.md

 - [Getting started with the Serverless Framework on AWS](https://cloudncode.blog/2017/04/14/getting-started-with-the-serverless-framework-on-aws/) - Tutorial on how to get started with the Serverless Framework.
 - [AWS Lambda - Best practices](https://cloudncode.blog/2017/03/02/best-practices-aws-lambda-function/) - Best practices for AWS Lambda functions.
 - [How to go from zero to serverless with Backand - Part 2](https://dzone.com/articles/how-to-go-from-zero-to-serverless-with-backand-par-2) - Part 2 of the blog post series on how to build a serverless app with Backand.
+- [Mark Russinovich on the future of the cloud](http://www.geekwire.com/2017/serverless-nirvana-microsoft-azure-cto-mark-russinovich-future-cloud/) - Microsoft Azure CTO Mark Russinovich on the future of the cloud.

 ## Screencasts